learn-anything/podcasts/README.md

 - [Dat Cast](https://dat-cast.hashbase.io/) - Bret Comnes and Jim Pick.
 - [Day One Podcast](https://itunes.apple.com/us/podcast/the-day-one-podcast/id1366598938)
 - [James Altucher Show](https://jamesaltucher.com/podcasts/)
-- [Reply All](https://www.gimletmedia.com/reply-all) - Podcast about the internet’ that is actually an unfailingly original exploration of modern life and how to survive it.
+- [Reply All](https://overcast.fm/itunes941907967/reply-all) - Podcast about the internet’ that is actually an unfailingly original exploration of modern life and how to survive it.
 - [Kevin Rose Show](https://overcast.fm/itunes1088864895/the-kevin-rose-show) - Kevin Rose interviews and explores new ways to reach peak personal and professional performance.
 - [Automators](https://www.relay.fm/automators) - Automation for the people.
 - [The Changelog](https://overcast.fm/itunes341623264/the-changelog) - Conversations with the hackers, leaders, and innovators of software development.
-- [Egghead Developer Chats](https://egghead.io/podcasts) - Humans talking about the business of building software, constant learning, and balancing it with everyday life.
+- [Egghead Developer Chats](https://overcast.fm/itunes1308497805/egghead-io-developer-chats) - Humans talking about the business of building software, constant learning, and balancing it with everyday life.
 - [Microsoft Research Podcast](https://www.microsoft.com/en-us/research/blog/functional-programming-languages-pursuit-laziness-dr-simon-peyton-jones/) - Ongoing series of conversations bringing you right up to the cutting edge of Microsoft Research.
-- [Corecursive](https://corecursive.com/) - Learn from software development experts.
+- [CoRecursive](https://overcast.fm/itunes1330329512/corecursive-software-engineering-interviews) - Learn from software development experts.
 Hosted by Adam Gordon Bell.
 - [CPPCast](http://cppcast.com/)
 - [Cortex](https://overcast.fm/itunes1001591696/cortex) - CGP Grey and Myke Hurley discuss their working lives.
 - [Venture Stories](https://overcast.fm/itunes1316769266/venture-stories) - Partner and co-founder Erik Torenberg takes you inside the world of venture capital and technology.
 - [Made You Think](https://overcast.fm/itunes1281256991/made-you-think) - Conversations that Stretch Your Brain Muscles.
 - [Hidden Forces](https://overcast.fm/itunes1205359334/hidden-forces) - Exploring the hidden forces responsible for driving the most powerful changes we see in the world.
+- [How I Built This with Guy Raz](https://overcast.fm/itunes1150510297/how-i-built-this-with-guy-raz) - Guy Raz dives into the stories behind some of the world’s best known companies.
+- [HTTP 203](https://overcast.fm/itunes1042283903/http-203) - Where Surma and Jake occasionally talk web.
+- [Inside Remote](https://overcast.fm/itunes1475773111/inside-remote) - Dives deep into various topics of #remotework.
+- [The Joe Rogan Experience](https://overcast.fm/itunes360084272/the-joe-rogan-experience) - Joe Rogan’s Weekly Podcast.
+- [The Next Big Idea](https://overcast.fm/itunes1482067226/the-next-big-idea) - Each episode dives deep into one big idea through immersive storytelling, narration and curator interviews with the most interesting authors at work today.
+- [The Portal](https://overcast.fm/itunes1469999563/the-portal) - This podcast does something different.
+Hosted by Eric Weinstein.
+- [Quanta Science Podcast](https://overcast.fm/itunes1021340531/quanta-science-podcast) - In-depth news about mathematics, physics, biology and computer science.
+- [Reconcilable Differences](https://overcast.fm/itunes1001591287/reconcilable-differences) - John Siracusa and Merlin Mann try to figure out exactly how they got this way.
+- [Release Notes](https://overcast.fm/itunes650358643/release-notes) - The Business of Online Businesses.

 ## Related